serverless/serverless/lib/plugins/aws/deploy/compile/events/s3/README.md

 function and the `s3:objectCreated:*` events.

-The second possibility is to configure your S3 event more granular (like the bucket name or the event which this bucket should listen to and or the filters rules) with the help of key value pairs.
+The second possibility is to configure your S3 event more granular (like the bucket name or the event which this bucket should listen to) with the help of key value pairs.

 Take a look at the [Event syntax examples](#event-syntax-examples) below to see how you can setup S3 bucket events.